CREMATION OR BURIAL?

 Why does society in our days choose cremation?
 Statistics have proven that the post-Christian nations are increasingly choosing cremation rather than burial to dispose of their remains.
 Among many reasons, let's mention two:

 1) The high cost of burial by the funeral industry.
 Burial is the most traditional route, but it can also be one of the most expensive.
 With all the related expenses and fees of burial, your family could be left with more than $10,000 as a final bill in the USA and Canada.
-While the costs to cremate can be anywhere across the board, the average cost is going to be between $1,000 to $2,000 (Some funeral homes have their own crematorium to be more affordable).
+Although cremation costs may vary depending on the country you are in, the average cost is going to be between $1,000 to $2,000 (Some funeral homes have their own crematorium to be more affordable).

-The Scriptures will show that for most individuals who were cremated, it was not by their will, but involuntarily, usually as a form of punishment by divine action and purpose:
+it was not by their own will, but involuntarily, usually as a form of punishment by divine action and purpose:

 The wicked citizens of Sodom and Gomorrah: